Blue & Red ~Fall Seven Times, Stand Up Eight~

 ――How was your active career with numbers 8 and 7?

-Asari "Since I came here, Fuji-san has been here, so I can't imagine how I would have approached soccer if he wasn't here."
+Asari "Since Fujisan was here from the moment I joined, I can't even imagine how I would have approached soccer without him"

-Asari "If Fuji-san does it, I always think that I have to practice more.
-When I hurt my leg, what Fuji-san always said was that it was the last time I couldn't stand on the ground.
-I heard that if I gave a chance to the young players, I would lose my place.
-So, as long as Fuji-san is here, I always thought that I had to stand on the ground even if my legs hurt."
+Asari "Whenever Fujisan was doing something, it always made me think that I needed to practice more.
+Even when I injured my foot, what Fujisan always said was that the last time you can't stand on the field is when it really matters.
+I heard that if you give opportunities to the younger players, you lose your place.
+So, as long as Fujisan is here, I thought I had to stand on the field no matter how much my foot hurt"

-Tomofumi FUJIYAMA "Having Sari by my side gave me a sense of security.
-Amaral (current Tonan Maebashi head coach) is the same, but even if I meet him now, I don't feel nostalgic.
-It was a real family, so even if we meet again, it feels like meeting family or relatives.
-That's how much fun every day was."
+Fujiyama "Having Sari by my side gave me a sense of security.
+Amaral (current head coach of Tonan Maebashi) is the same, but even now, I don't feel nostalgic when I meet him.
+It felt like a real family, so even when we reunite, it feels like meeting family or relatives.
+Every day was that much fun"

 ――What was it like for you after retirement?